v-park/v-park/README.md

 - 👋 Hi, I’m @v-park
-- 👀 I’m interested in traveling and reading.
-I've travelled to over 70 cities around the world and read 23 books in 2021
 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to network with programming beginners